nikrays/zapret2/docs/manual.en.md

 # Traffic interception from the OS Kernel

-## Traffic interception in the Linux Kernel
+## Traffic interception in the Linux kernel

 This is achieved using `iptables` or `nftables` via the NFQUEUE mechanism.
 `nftables` is preferred because it allows working with traffic after NAT, whereas `iptables` does not.
 This is critical when processing forwarded traffic.
 With `iptables`, post-NAT interception is impossible; therefore, certain techniques that break NAT cannot be implemented on forwarded traffic using `iptables`.